Crooked, Messy, & A Little Dangerous

 To a room full of marginalized voices, polish and privilege has nothing to offer the conversation.

 Even though most of us left Twitter/X after the 2024 elections, that community remains one of my core networks.
-I’ve been invited to join conversations at post-evangelical conferences, to join design teams with groups like The Wild Fig Network, and have been invited into the ongoing work of the Parish Collective, hyper-local networks rethinking what it means to be the church in neighborhood settings instead of suburban campus destinations.
-It even led me to my journey into a more contextual Biblical leadership with Pillar Seminary.
+I’ve been invited to join conversations at post-evangelical conferences, to join design teams with groups like The Wild Fig Network, and I’ve been humbled to be been invited into the ongoing work of the Parish Collective, hyper-local networks rethinking what it means to be the church in neighborhood settings instead of suburban campus destinations.
+It even led me to deeper study of scripture and contextual leadership with Pillar Seminary.

-And in each setting, it is my experience in forgotten Appalachian communities that provides the rooted grounding for anything important that I have to say or contribute.
+And in each setting, it is my experience in forgotten Appalachian and rust belt communities that provides the rooted grounding for anything important that I have to say or contribute.

 Turns out, we were not left behind and obsolete.
 We were the prophetic warning of what was coming for the world at large.